jezebleum/project-vu-object-to-data/README.md

 The CSV's are already made, if anyone is interested in how this is done, see the cells that are fully commented.

-Make sure when removing the hashtags and rerunning these cells to delete the csv's beforehand, otherwise this code will just get paste the csv's to the designated files again.
+Make sure when removing the hashtags and rerunning these cells to delete the csv's beforehand, otherwise this will just paste the csv's to the end of the final_csv files.

 ## Versioning